Neel14-stack/Assignment/DWH/hadoop.md

  ## partitioning
   - by default partitioning is 100 and it always takes the last column for partitioning that's the demerit of this

+## Partioning + Bucketing
+  - in partitioning we have fixed number of columns which is last one in the table
+  - but in case of bucketing we can sepficy number of colunns for division
+  - buckeitng tries to make a uniform data
+  - partitioning is map only job, while bucketing is map reduce job